Online Desk Appearance Ticket Information

 DAT Related Information

 My name is Don Murray.
-I am a partner at Shalley and Murray and author of all the of articles on this site.
+I am a partner at Shalley and Murray and author of all the of desk appearance ticket articles on this site.
 I hope you find the information here helpful.

-Or try TEXTING us at 718-268-2171.
-Texting is probably the fastest way to get in touch directly with one of our lawyers without the need to go through a secretary or leave a voice message.
-In Court lawyers can't often answer the phone or listen to voice messages, but they CAN often respond to text messages.
-Remember that texting should be used simply to reach out to a lawyer, and not as an opportunity to discuss confidential matters.
-Texting should not be considered secure.
+Try TEXTING us at 718-268-2171.
+In Court, we can't often answer the phone or listen to voice messages, but we CAN often respond to text messages.
+Remember that texting should be used simply to reach out, and not as an opportunity to discuss confidential matters.

 Changing DAT Dates